How To Make Duct Tape Zip Bags That Will Delight

 Lazies, Sometimes a quick no-sew project is just the thing I’m looking for.
-Get your plastic zip bags and some fun duct tape – we’re making pretties.
+Head to the grocery store and get your plastic zip bags and some fun duct tape – we’re making pretties.
 I found some fun Duct Tape (link below) and made these in a few minutes for the kiddies at my upcoming family picnic.
 You know me, I had to do research.
 Read on for my tips and insights, then go make a ton of these quick and easy Duct Tape zippered bags.

 Choosing Zip Slider Food Storage Bags